learn-software-engineering/learn-software-engineering/content/programming/0200-basic-concepts/0201-variables-data-types.en.md

 ## Conclusion

 In this article we reviewed key concepts like variables, operators, data types and conversions in Python.
 Applying these concepts well will allow you to efficiently manipulate data in your programs.
-I recommend practicing with your own examples to gain experience using these features.
+I recommend practising with your own examples to gain experience using these features.
 Good luck in your Python learning!